 You need to do more than devise isolated stakeholder objectives.
 To really get the ball rolling, work from what you currently have in place.
 Take your existing strategies, for instance, managing internal expectations, and think about how they can be adapted to weave in the strategic objectives you’ve identified for managing your most important stakeholders.
 Or do your new objectives mean it’s time for a new strategy?

 Find out how the CMI Meeting Stakeholder & Quality Needs course could benefit you.

 Watch the webinar recording to find out more!

 Planning is perhaps the easy bit; now it’s time to put your strategy into action.
 Don’t just write the perfect strategy, and file it away to be forgotten about.
 Ensure that stakeholder objectives are at the forefront of thinking in your organisation, by sharing your strategy with heads of each department, and seeing that it’s used to inform day-to-day activities.

 7. Establish effective communications

-As well as sharing your strategic thinking internally, you should communicate with important stakeholders, both to establish trust and to help your strategies play out smoothly.
+As well as sharing your strategic thinking internally, you should communicate by managing your team by contacting important stakeholders, both to establish trust and to help your strategies play out smoothly.
 Ensure they know what your plans are, and discuss what can be done on both sides to make things more effective.

-Once your new strategy is in place, you should collect data so you can monitor progress, and share this with important stakeholders.
+Once your new strategy is in place, you should collect data so you can manage internal customers, and share this with important stakeholders.
 Not only does this create transparency and encourage trust, but it makes it easier for you to work with stakeholders to iron out issues and plan responses.

 9. Challenge your decisions, and seek feedback